kapawlak/temp_lab_host/Courses/6/AL/lab1.md

 :::

-:::Exercise (FinalevalAR|2 Points)
+:::Exercise (FinalevalAR|1 Point)
 Reflect on the trajectories of the dropped objects and their properties.
 1. Which objects, according to your data, were most influenced by air resistance as discussed?
 Support your conclusion with a sentence or two.
 2. Does it make sense to you that these mentioned objects were affected most by air resistance?
 What physical properties to they have that might lead to high air resistance?
 :::

-:::Exercise (Finalevalall|3 Points)
+:::Exercise (Finalevalall|1 Point)
+**Challenge Question**
+######
 We now want to discuss the impact of factors other than air resistance on our experiment.
 1. Do you think that the uncertainty introduced by you and your classmates' reaction times is significant in this experiment?
-Please answer this quantitatively, referencing your measured reaction time from this [Exercise](linkfile?=Lab0#Activity-randomerr) in Lab 0 and comparing it to the *variance* in measured times
+Please answer this quantitatively, referencing your measured reaction time from this [Exercise](index.html?linkfile=lab0#Activity-randomerr) in Lab 0 and comparing it to the *variance* in measured times
 2. You all had to start a stopwatch on a certain agreed upon signal, and then stop it the instant an object hit the ground.
 Do you think that the *systematic error* associated with the average *delay* in reaction time resulted in a **bias** in the measured $t_f$ being longer? ;;;This is a high level discussion, try your best here;;;
 3. Do you think that there any environmental factors that could have significantly altered the results of the experiment? ;;;Hint: consider things such as wind, weather, accidentally imparting a v0;;;.
 Argue your answer in a sentence or two.
 Pointing to evidence in the data is strongly encouraged for full credit.
 :::